kashrtx/GlassOS/README.md

 Since this is a beta project built for demonstration purposes:

-- This is **not a real operating system** — it runs as a Python application
+- This is **not a real operating system**, it runs as a Python application
 - Some features may be incomplete or have bugs
 - Performance may vary depending on your system
 - The virtual file system is separate from your actual files